JNRowe/river-configs/software.rst

 --------------------------------------------------------------------

 |sandbar| does pretty much exactly what I want from a bar.
 I'm going to miss
-how integrated the ``wibox`` is in :program:`awesome`, but I'm comfortable enough making the widgets I *really* care about work with, or alongside, :program:`sandbar`.
+how integrated the wibox_ is in :program:`awesomewm`, but I'm comfortable enough making the widgets I *really* care about work with, or alongside, :program:`sandbar`.

 ``wob`` (replacing ``dzen2``)